Physical therapy for adhesive capsulitis in Rockville, Maryland

 Is physical therapy covered by insurance?

-Luna works with a wide range of insurance plans, managing the benefits verification process on your behalf.
-When you choose Luna, your co-pay will always match the exact amount specified by your insurance plan for visiting a PT clinic.
-We're proud to accept all major insurances and Medicare.
+We've partnered with a wide range of insurance plans, streamlining the benefits verification process for you.
+When you opt for Luna, your co-pay will consistently match the precise amount specified by your insurance plan for visiting a PT clinic.
+All major insurances and Medicare are accepted.

 Is there a waiting list for new patients?

-Absolutely not!
-We believe in simplifying the process for patients to initiate their physical therapy with us.
-Welcoming new patients is a top priority, and for most, their first at-home physical therapy session can be arranged within just 48 hours of signing up.
-Our therapists maintain flexible schedules, operating from 6:30 am to 8:30 pm, seven days a week.
+No way!
+Our primary goal is to make it convenient for patients to commence their physical therapy journey with us.
+New patients are always accommodated promptly, and in the majority of cases, their first at-home physical therapy session can be scheduled within just 48 hours of signing up.
+Our therapists maintain extended availability from 6:30 am to 8:30 pm, seven days a week.
 Check Availability.

 Who are Luna’s physical therapists?